Comic Browser:

 Mirrors

-Captain America and the Falcon #4 Synopsis by Peter Silvestro
+Captain America and the Falcon #4 synopsis by Peter Silvestro

 Flashback to 1995: the scrawny young test subject is implanted with a processor which releases timed doses of Acetovaxdol (AVS) into his bloodstream—but there are no results, he remains unchanged.
 The supervisor of this new Super-Soldier Project, Admiral Jimmy Westbrook, fires a gun point blank into the subject’s head.
 As he suspected, this shock kick starts the chemical and before their eyes the boy grows into a muscular hero, equal to Captain America….